-The 42nd annual meeting took place March 10-13, 2018 at the Roosevelt Hotel in New York, NY, and it was the largest ASPO conference ever with 514 attendees.
+The 43rd annual meeting took place March 10-12, 2019 at the Hilton Downtown Hotel in Tampa, Florida, and it was the second largest ASPO conference with 420 attendees.
 In addition to publicized symposia, there were special presentations, a poster session and reception, a workshop for associate directors and program leaders of cancer prevention and control, a new investigator workshop, and junior and senior member sessions.

-The Joseph W. Cullen Award, presented for excellence in tobacco research, was presented to Thomas Brandon, PhD, Moffitt Cancer Center & Research Institute.
-His presentation was, “Tobacco Research and Control: We Live in Interesting Times”.
+The Joseph W. Cullen Award, presented for excellence in tobacco research, was presented to James Sargent, MD, Geisel School of Medicine at Dartmouth.
+His presentation was, Corporate Products, Science and Public Health.

 Best Poster Awards went to:

-Honorable Mention: Nicole Deziel, PhD, MHS, Yale School of Public Health
+Honorable Mention: Cathleen Xing, MPH, Rutgers School of Public Health

-Honorable Mention: Jennifer Lund, PhD, University of North Carolina at Chapel Hill
+Honorable Mention: Melissa Orenduff, University of North Carolina – Chapel Hill

 Top Trainee Poster Awards went to:

 Dietary Inflammatory Potential, Oxidative Balance Score, and Risk of Breast Cancer,

 Park YM, Shivappa N, Petimar J, Hodgson ME, Steck SE, Halbert JR, Sandler DP.